directus/directus/docs/cloud/accounts.md

 2. Toggle <span mi icon dngr>local_fire_department</span> and an input box will appear.
 3. Type in your password, then click the **"Destroy Account"** button.

-::: danger DANGER!
+::: danger

+Destroying your Account completely removes your Account and data from Directus Cloud.
 This action is permanent and irreversible.
-Destroying your Directus Cloud Account completely removes your Account and data from our platform.
 Proceed with caution!

 :::